-Head of the Department / Academic I/c. - Chairman of the Committee

-Controller of Examinations - Convenor

-Class Advisors - Members
+Head of the Department / Academic I, /c Chairman of the Committee Controller of Examinations - Convenor Class Advisors - Members Committee will deliberate the fellowin a mattana

 - b.
 The Committee will deliberate the following matters. - i.
 The matters relating to condonation and attendance shortages of students. - ii.
 All grievances and disciplinary problems of the students relating to malpractices in test, semester examinations, etc. - c.
 The meeting of the committee will be convened by the Controller of Examination.
 The Committee will send periodical report and the recommendations to the Director for consideration / ratification / approval.